serdartoren/tinyusb_cmake_problem/README.md

 * Get the repository to ESP-IDF v5.1.4 (The highest version that works without problem)
+* However, there is a problem in v5.2.
 ```
 mkdir -p ~/esp
 cd ~/esp